Skip to Main Content

 Journal Article From Library Database with DOI or a URL

-Cite online databases (e.g. LexisNexis, ProQuest, JSTOR, ScienceDirect) and other subscription services as containers.
+Cite online databases (e.g. ProQuest, JSTOR, ScienceDirect) and other subscription services as containers.
 Thus, provide the title of the database (italicized) before the DOI or URL.
 If a DOI is not provided, use the URL instead.
 Provide the date of access if you wish.

-The eighth edition of the MLA Handbook does not require that you include a date of access—the date on which you consulted a work—when you cite an online work from a reliable, stable source.
-However, you may include an access date as an optional element if it will be useful to others.
-(See the MLA Handbook, eighth edition, pp. 50–53, for more on optional elements.)
+The MLA Handbook does not require that you include a date of access—the date on which you consulted a work—when you cite an online work from a reliable, stable source.
+However, including an access date for an online work that may change or does not have a copyright date is recommended.
+Place the access date at the end of the entry.

 One Author

 Author's Last Name, First Name.
 "Title of Article: Subtitle if Any."
 Name of Journal, vol. Volume Number, no. Issue Number, Date of Publication, pp. First Page Number-Last Page Number.
-Name of Database, doi:DOI number/URL/Permalink
+Name of Database, DOI number/URL/Permalink

 Works Cited List Example:

 Cardanay, Audrey.
 “Illustrating Motion, Music, and Story.”
 General Music Today, vol. 29, no. 3, 2016, pp. 25-29.
-Academic Search Premier, doi:10.1177/1048371315626498.
+Academic Search Premier, https://doi.org/10.1177/1048371315626498.

 In-Text Citation Example: